English

 The history behind Loch Ard Gorge

-Loch Ard Gorge, the breathtaking inlet along the Great Ocean Road, gets its name from the tragic shipwreck of the Loch Ard in 1878.
+Loch Ard Gorge, the limestone cave along the Great Ocean Road, gets its name from the tragic shipwreck of the Loch Ard in 1878.
 Nearing the end of its three-month voyage from England to Melbourne, heavy fog caused it to crash into the rocky cliffs near Mutton Bird Island.
-Of the 54 passengers and crew aboard, only two survived: Tom Pearce, a ship’s apprentice, and Eva Carmichael, an Irish immigrant.
+Of the 54 passengers and crew aboard, only two survived: Tom Pearce, a ship’s apprentice, and Eva Carmichael, an Irish immigrant, both teenagers.
 Pearce saved Eva from the wreck and together took refuge in the gorge, immortalizing their story.

 Hidden gems on the Great Ocean Road